-- 1. Act at all times in LSHTM's best interests: - 2.
+- 1. Act at all times in LSHTM's best interests; - 2.
 Treat staff, students and visitors with courtesy and respect at all times; - 3.
-Comply fully with LSHTM policies, procedures and administrative processes relevant to the role, including when acting as Principal Investigator, accepting academic, managerial, financing and ethical responsibility for a project - 4.
+Comply fully with LSHTM policies, procedures and administrative processes relevant to the role; - 4.
 Uphold and support LSHTM's values (as set out in the LSHTM Strategy); - 5.
-Act as ambassadors for LSHTM when hosting visitors or attending external events.
+Act as ambassadors for LSHTM when hosting visitors or attending external events;